Battle of Palmyra (1941)

-The Battle of Palmyra (1 July 1941) was part of the Allied invasion of Syria during the Syria-Lebanon campaign in World War II.
-British mechanised cavalry and an Arab Legion desert patrol broke up a Vichy French mobile column north-east of the city of Palmyra.
-They captured four officers and 60 men, which provoked the surrender of the Vichy garrison at Palmyra.
+The Battle of Palmyra was part of the Allied invasion of Syria during the Syria-Lebanon campaign in World War II, that took place from 21 June to 2 July 1941.
+British mechanised cavalry and an Arab Legion desert patrol broke up a Vichy French mobile column northeast of the city of Palmyra, provoked by the Vichy garrison's surrender.

 Background

 In 1941, the Vichy French had substantial forces in the region and had allowed their air bases to be used as staging posts by the Germans to send aircraft to take part in the Anglo-Iraqi War.
 They had also allowed the Germans to use the railway system to send arms and ammunition to Iraq.
-On 8 June 1941, the Allies had launched two northerly attacks from Palestine and Trans-Jordan into Lebanon and Syria to prevent any further interference to Allied interests in the region.
-By late June, Damascus had been taken and the Allied campaign commander, Henry Maitland Wilson was ready to launch two further thrusts, this time from western Iraq to complete the capture of Syria.
+On 8 June 1941, the Allies had launched two northerly attacks from Palestine and Trans-Jordan into Lebanon and Syria to prevent any further interference with Allied interests in the region.
+By late June, Damascus had been taken, and the Allied campaign commander, Henry Maitland Wilson, was ready to launch two further thrusts, this time from western Iraq to complete the capture of Syria.

-An expanded Brigade group called Habforce had during the Anglo-Iraqi war advanced across the desert from Trans-Jordan to relieve the British garrison at RAF Habbaniya on the Euphrates River and had then assisted in the taking of Baghdad.
+An expanded Brigade group called Habforce had, during the Anglo-Iraqi war, advanced across the desert from Trans-Jordan to relieve the British garrison at RAF Habbaniya on the Euphrates River and had then assisted in the taking of Baghdad.
 This force was now pulled back to the remote part of Iraq near the Trans-Jordan and Syrian borders.
-It was tasked with advancing northwest to defeat the Vichy French garrison at Palmyra and secure the oil pipeline from Haditha in Iraq to Tripoli on the Lebanon coast.
-Habforce was well suited to the task in the desert because of the inclusion in its strength of the battalion-sized Arab Legion Mechanised Regiment, which was made up exclusively of desert-dwelling Bedouin soldiers.
+It was tasked with advancing northwest to defeat the Vichy French garrison at Palmyra and secure the oil pipeline from Haditha in Iraq to Tripoli on the Lebanese coast.
+Habforce was well-suited to the task in the desert because of the inclusion in its strength of the battalion-sized Arab Legion Mechanised Regiment, which was made up exclusively of desert-dwelling Bedouin soldiers.

 In Palmyra, the core of the French defense was Fort Weygand, located northeast of the ancient ruins.
-Other posts were placed in the oasis, the ancient city, the hills and at the castle.
-The area was defended by the 187 legionnaires of the 15th company of the 6th Foreign Infantry Regiment, by Bedouins of the 1st light company of the desert, and some air force crawlers.
+Other posts were placed in the oasis, the ancient city, the hills and the castle.
+The area was defended by the 187 legionnaires of the 15th company of the 6th Foreign Infantry Regiment, Bedouins of the 1st light company of the desert, and some air force crawlers.
 In total, these forces brought together about 300 men under the command of Commander Ghérardi.

 On the other hand, the British mobilized a thousand men in battle, commanded by Major-General John Clark.
 These troops were part of the column of Brigadier James Joseph Kingstone of the Habforce and included the 4th Cavalry Brigade, elements of the Arab Legion of John Bagot Glubb, known as "Glubb Pasha", and the 1st Infantry Battalion of the Regiment of Essex.